Individuals with this disorder have body torso of average size and short extremities. It is the most common type of dwarfism.

 You should take a genetic test if there is a history of Achondroplasia before you get pregnant in your family to study the risk of having a child with this condition.

 If you are expecting a child and you discover that you have Achondroplasia through genetic analysis, you are probably born with:

 A short stature that is significantly below average for age and sex.

 - Arms and short legs.

 - Proportionally small fingers.

 - A disproportionate head can sometimes be huge compared to the rest of the body.

 Among the health problems that a baby can have include:

-- Weak musculature, which can cause delays in walking, among other motor problems.
+- Weak musculature can cause delays in walking, among other motor problems.